MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

     Finally, Copilot delivers the response to the user and updates the conversation state.
 Copilot is ready for its next prompt.

-If you imagine a user's prompt to copilot like a construction project, then the copilot orchestrator is the *general contractor*, who coordinates and organizes the work of the specialist *subcontractors*, your plugins.
+If you imagine a user's prompt to Copilot like a construction project, then the Copilot orchestrator is the *general contractor*, who coordinates and organizes the work of the specialist *subcontractors*, your plugins.
 Similar to a general contractor, the orchestrator is responsible for ensuring the project is "completed" according to specifications implied by the user's  input (in other words, that Copilot's response satisfies the user's intent in their request).

 However, its the responsibility of each plugin to provide Copilot with an accurate description of its skills and to execute its skills effectively.
 This will instill a sense of trust in your users and ensure Copilot will call your plugin each time its skills are needed.
 The next section provides more details on how to optimize your plugin for the orchestrator to find and use.